django-cms/docs/docs/user/tutorial/05-pagetree.rst

 See the page tree
 =================

 To access the tree structure of your site, go to the project menu (which has the name of your site, or "example.com" on the screenshots here), and choose "Pages...".
-The side window opens and shows the complete tree structure of your site.
+The side bar opens and shows the complete tree structure of your site.
 That is to say, all the pages that make up your site: visible and non-visible, pages and sub-pages, published or not.

 Alternatively, you can reach the page tree by clicking "Page contents" in the admin sidebar, which you find in the "Django CMS" section.